openstack/nova/doc/source/blueprints.rst

   * If the feature touches code all over the place, it probably should have a design discussion.
-  * If the feature is big enough that it needs more then one commit, it probably should have a design discussion.
+  * If the feature is big enough that it needs more than one commit, it probably should have a design discussion.
 * Not an API change.